-The court has jurisdiction to enforce child support arrearages until everything is paid.
+The court has jurisdiction to enforce arrearages until everything is paid.

 Section 158.102 of the Family Code entitled Duration of Writ of Income Withholding provides:

-An order or writ for income withholding under this chapter may be issued until all current support and child support arrearages, interest, and any applicable fees and costs, including ordered attorney’s fees and court costs, have been paid.
+An order or writ for income withholding under this chapter may be issued until all current and arrearages, interest, and any applicable fees and costs, including ordered attorney’s fees and court costs, have been paid.

 Tex.
 Fam.
 Code §158.102.

-Section 157.318 of the Family Code entitled Duration and Effect of Child Support Lien
+Section 157.318 of the Family Code entitled Duration and Effect of Lien

 Tex.
 Fam.
 Code §157.318(a), (b).

-Family Code §157.313(a)(5) also provides a child support lien may issue and be based on the child support arrearages determined by a writ of income withholding.
+Family Code §157.313(a)(5) also provides a lien may issue and be based on the arrearages determined by a writ of income withholding.
 Tex.
 Fam.
 Code §157.313(5).
-The Family Code also provides that a child support lien may issue “regardless of whether the amounts have been adjudicated or otherwise determined.”
+The Family Code also provides that a lien may issue “regardless of whether the amounts have been adjudicated or otherwise determined.”
 Tex.
 Fam.
 Code §157.312(d).

-The time periods set forth in the Family Code for issuance of a child support lien are identical in every aspect to the time periods for a writ of withholding.
-Therefore, the remedy of a lien, like the remedy of a writ of income withholding, is available in the Family Code until all unpaid child support has been paid.
+The time periods set forth in the Family Code for issuance of a lien are identical in every aspect to the time periods for a writ of withholding.
+Therefore, the remedy of a lien, like the remedy of a writ of income withholding, is available in the Family Code until total amount due has been paid.

 Section 157.269 of the Family Code entitled Retention of Jurisdiction provides:

-A court that renders an order providing for the payment of child support retains continuing jurisdiction to enforce the order, including by adjusting the amount of the periodic payments to be made by the obligor or the amount to be withheld from the obligor’s disposable earnings, until all current support and medical support and child support arrearages, including interest and any applicable fees and costs, have been paid.
+A court that renders an order providing for the payment retains continuing jurisdiction to enforce the order, including by adjusting the amount of the periodic payments to be made by the obligor or the amount to be withheld from the obligor’s disposable earnings, until all current and medical and arrearages, including interest and any applicable fees and costs, have been paid.